 In 2008, President Bill Clinton issued a call to action to address the pressing challenges Haiti faced in the aftermath of four devastating hurricanes, resulting in the formation of the Haiti Action Network.
 In response to the January 2010 earthquake, the network intensified their efforts toward long-term development in Haiti by addressing issues such as agriculture, cultural preservation, education, energy, enterprise development, health, and shelter, as well as water, sanitation, and hygiene (WASH).

-- Provide an opportunity for CGI members working in Haiti to discuss best practices and learn from one another.
+working in Haiti to discuss best practices and learn from one another.

-- Network and explore partnerships, with a focus on cross-sector collaboration.
+with a focus on cross-sector collaboration.

-- Liaise with the government of Haiti to allow for an open dialogue and to coordinate the work of CGI members with the priorities of the government.
+of Haiti to allow for an open dialogue and to coordinate the work of CGI members with the priorities of the government.